wixplosives/core3-utils/packages/mark-text/README.md

-# mostly equal
+# mark-text

-a chai matcher for matching big data trees
+utility for writing multi line strings and getting specific locations in it.